Sara Nelson (politician): Tenure

 In her first two years in office, Nelson was a minority in the city council as a moderate, with the majority of the council being progressive.
 She pushed for increased public safety measures, like police hiring bonuses and an ordinance criminalizing drug possession.

 In the 2023 election, the council experienced the largest changeover since 1911, with five new council members who campaigned on a moderate platform taking office.
 In January 2024, Nelson was elected to council president by a unanimous vote from her fellow council members.
 She stated her focus as council president would be on public safety and government accountability, especially with the King County Regional Homelessness Authority.
 As council president, Nelson oversaw the passage of police hiring bonuses and the creation of controversial exclusionary zones, known as the Stay Out of Drug Areas and Stay Out of Areas of Prostitution.
+She also worked to pass laws increasing the number of surveillance cameras in areas with high crime rates.

 In January 2025, Nelson released a redevelopment plan to build a mix of housing and retail in the industrial SoDo neighborhood.
-The plan was met with opposition from industry groups, unions, and the Port of Seattle, which stated they may sue to block the plan if passed by the council, while supporters included stadium owners and developers.In March 2025, the plan passed the city council 6-3.
+The plan was met with opposition from industry groups, unions, and the Port of Seattle, which stated they may sue to block the plan if passed by the council, while supporters included stadium owners and developers.
+In March 2025, the plan passed the city council 6-3.
 In April, the Port sued to block the legislation saying it was an unlawful “spot rezone” and violates state and local land use laws.
 In July, a King County Superior court judge allowed the lawsuit to move forward and granted the port permission to depose Nelson.
+In November, the state's Growth Management Hearings Board invalidated the legislation, saying the council violated state environmental laws and growth management regulations.

 Nelson's tenure as Council President has been criticized as encouraging a toxic culture of bullying within the Council.
 Upon resigning her seat on the City Council in December 2024, former City Councilmember Tammy Morales alleged that Council leadership "eroded our checks and balances as a Legislative department and undermined my work as a policymaker."
 Morales stated in an interview that under Nelson, the Seattle City Council "is sliding towards really undemocratic behavior."
 Nelson denied the allegations, stating, "I'm frankly shocked and disappointed with the way she has characterized the dynamic on Council and what occurs at the dais."